What the Hell Happened to Debra Winger?

 So, are they just going to leave her hat on the factory floor or what?

 Gere had reservations that the final scene was too cheesy.
-And he’s right. that ending never should have worked.
+And he’s right.
+That ending never should have worked.
 But it did because of the incredible chemistry between Winger and Gere.

 Given that chemistry, you might assume that Gere and Winger got along.
 You might assume that, but you would be wrong.
 Winger fought with Gere and director Taylor Hackford throughout the production.
 She called Gere “a brick wall” and Hackford “an animal” to the press.

 Winger later described making An Officer and a Gentleman as the worst experience of her career.
 She spoke poorly of the movie and refused to promote it when it was released.
+According to Winger:

 Winger objected to changes in the script and also to the way she was treated on the set. ”I’m not sorry I did the film, because it brought a lot of joy to a lot of people.
 ‘But the making of it was treacherous.
 I don’t need much when I’m making a movie, but I do need respect, and I didn’t get it.”